Arthurkhan/art-shipping-calculator-pro/update-logs/2025-05-29-rate-parsing-fix.md

 3. Check that the rates match expected FedEx pricing
 4. Monitor the logs to ensure the parsing is working correctly
 5. Test with various package sizes and weights
+6. Run `npm run lint` to ensure no TypeScript errors

 ## Success Criteria
 - ✅ Rates should now display actual values instead of 0